fbpx

 Rate-and-Term Refinance

 Rate-and-term refinances change the interest rate of the loan or the length of the term.
 Some people can choose to change both.
-For example, someone may want to adjust the loan term from 30 years to 15 years and lower the rate to 2.25%
+For example, someone may want to adjust the loan term from 30 years to 15 years and alter the interest rate in the process.

-This refinance type is a common choice for people looking to save money in the long-run by eliminating the additional interest that is associated with the 30yr term, as well as immediately lowering monthly housing payments.
+This refinance type is a common choice for people looking to save money in the long-run by eliminating the additional interest that is associated with the 30 year term, as well as immediately lowering a monthly payment.

-In some cases this can save hundreds of thousands of dollars over the life of your loan.
+With lower rates, this could save hundreds of thousands of dollars over the life of your loan.

 Although you can apply for a refinance loan at any time, you often save the most money when home loan rates drop, or your home value has gone up.